-Oh, how very good of you!
-Pardon me, doctor, but my poor husband's health breaks down in the most sudden and horrible ways.
+Oh, please, doctor, please explain further.
+I want to know everything! (brimming with tears) Pardon me, Doctor, but my poor husband's health breaks down in the most sudden and horrible ways.
 Oh, heavens, you can't imagine.
-He'll be proceeding in his usual way in conversation or on the bench, then suddenly he falls into swinging about violently and cursing, and other times he drops to his knees and prays, his hands and eyes uplifted, pale as death.
+He'll be proceeding in his usual way in conversation or on the bench, then suddenly he begins swinging about violently and cursing, and other times he drops to his knees and prays, his hands and eyes uplifted, pale as death.
 Naturally, everyone thinks he's raving.